looeee/THREE.App/README.md

     <!--

-      For the time being, importing three.js addons such as OrbitControls and GLTFLoader as ES6 modules is a little problematic.
+      For the time being, importing three.js addons such as OrbitControls and GLTFLoader as ES6 modules is a bit complex.

-      three-app will work equally well whichever method you use, so for simplicity we'll demonstrate loading as script tag from the GitHub CDN (via threejs.org) here
+      three-app will work equally well whichever method you use, so for simplicity we'll demonstrate loading as script tag from the GitHub CDN (via threejs.org) here.

     -->